jasonbot/weblog/content/weblog/new-features-better-code.md

 Not a great idea to litter your code with `Any` as it kind of violates the spirit of adding type annotations to your code, but it can be useful in an incremental process as you introduce types to your codebase.

-Special case if you want something to be a value or None: you mark as Optional or union the type with None:
+Special case if you want something to be a value or None: you mark as `Optional` or union the type with `None`:

 ```python3
 my_potentially_none: T.Optional[str] = "Hi"